 Rock Thrush (Monticola saxatilis), Ortolan Bunting (Emberiza hortulana), Rock Bunting (Emberiza cia), Montagu’s Harrier (Circus pygargus), Peregrine Falcon (Falco peregrinus), Northern Wheatear (Oenanthe oenanthe), Tawny Pipit (Anthus campestris), Short-Toed Snake Eagle (Circaetus gallicus), Booted Eagle (Hieraeetus pennatus), Crag Martin (Ptyonoprogne rupestris), Dipper (Cinclus cinclus), Common Redstart (Phoenicuros phoenicuros), Chough (Pyrrhocorax pyrrhocorax).

-In terms of flora, there is a wide variety of plants and flowers that lend their color to the paths and slopes of the mountain.
+There is a wide variety of plants and flowers that lend their color to the paths and slopes of the mountain.
 Like the animals, some elements of the botany only survive in this mountainous territory.
-The highest ground of Estrela presents pseudo-alpine features and therefore the vegetation is mostly formed by small-sized plants, shrubs and creeping plants like the Juniper (Juniperus alpina) and grasses such as Festuca henriquesii and Cervum (Nardus stricta), plants adapted to the adverse weather of winter with a regular coverage of snow.
-The Campanulla herminii, a beautiful blue flower that is associated with altitude pastures (cervunais) and the Silene foetida subsp. foetida, bloom during the summer months.
+The highest ground of Estrela presents pseudo-alpine features and therefore the vegetation is mostly formed by small-sized plants, shrubs and creeping plants like the Juniper (Juniperus alpina) and grasses such as Festuca henriquesii and Nardus stricta, plants adapted to the adverse weather of winter with a regular coverage of snow.
+The Campanulla herminii, a beautiful blue flower that is associated with altitude pastures and the Silene foetida subsp. foetida, bloom during the summer months.
 But since the middle of winter and early spring we can see several species of daffodils (some are Iberian endemisms) and the Fritillary (Fritilaria nervosa).
 In wetter areas, we can still find the tiny Sundew (Drosera rotundifolia) a carnivorous plant.